miahj1/molssi_best_practices_2021/README.md

 [![codecov](https://codecov.io/gh/REPLACE_WITH_OWNER_ACCOUNT/molecool/branch/master/graph/badge.svg)](https://codecov.io/gh/REPLACE_WITH_OWNER_ACCOUNT/molecool/branch/master)

 A Python package for analyzing and visualizing molecular files.
 For molssi workshop.
+This package has a functions module.

+This repository is currently under development.
+To doa  developmental install, download this repository and type `pip install -e`.

 ### Copyright